Royal Bank of Canada (RBC)

 RBC is currently reviewing its weapons policy and considering expanding the scope to its investment banking and asset management activities.
 RBC will also consider extending its policy to exclude companies involved in the maintenance of weapons of mass destruction.[v]

 RBC does not make use of an exclusion list.[vi]

 RBC was also found to have several investments in nuclear weapon producing companies identified by this report, more information can be found in the Hall of Shame.

 We commend RBC for adopting a public policy on nuclear weapons.
 We recommend RBC apply its policy to all financial products including investment banking and asset management activities.
 Moreover, RBC should apply the policy to all nuclear weapons producing companies, including those involved in modernisation.
 We look forward to assessing RBC’s update of its nuclear weapons policy and to engaging with RBC, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 RBC's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!